maximegris/angular-electron/README.md

 ---

 ## App Feature Overview
-Definitions:
-- **UserData** Folder : Path where the app can store files on the OS separate from the app itself.
-This path can be called through the `electron.remote.app.getPath('userData')` method.

 ### Login
 Login can be performed either by using a key associated with an order or the regular username and password.
 These authentication requests both go to `'POST: /login'` and `'POST: /login-with-key'` API endpoints respectivley.